Team-Nando/Tutorial-DERHostingCapacity-3-VoltWatt_LV/README.md

-# ELEN90077 2023 Workshop - Week 3 "PV Hosting Capacity and Volt-Watt Control"

-This ELEN90077 2023 workshop will be developed in week 3.
+# Tutorial on DER Hosting Capacity - Part 3: Volt-Watt Control and PV Hosting Capacity of LV Networks

+## Tutorial on DER Hosting Capacity

+This multi-part Tutorial on Distributed Energy Resource (DER) Hosting Capacity will guide you, using interactive code via Jupyter Notebook and Python, through the different steps to run advanced, detailed time-series simulations to properly assess the technical impacts of DERs (such as solar photovoltaics ☀️🏡) on realistic three-phase unbalanced distribution networks.

+This Tutorial is designed for power engineering students (undergraduate and postgraduate), power engineers, researchers, consultants, etc. It requires some knowledge of coding (of course! 🤓) but not too advanced.
+If you are a decent coder, you will manage 😉.

+## Part 3: Advanced Tools for the Analysis of Three-Phase Unbalanced LV Networks

-The objectives of this workshop are:
+The objectives of this tutorial are:
-1. To familiarise with the process by which power engineers can assess the effects of the Volt-Watt control function (available in most residential PV inverters and used by most standards around the world) on voltages and, thus, on PV hosting capacity.
+1. To familiarise with the process by which power engineers can **assess the effects of the Volt-Watt control function (available in most residential PV inverters and used by most standards around the world) on voltages and, thus, on PV hosting capacity**.

-2. To continue familiarising with the advanced tool [OpenDSS](https://www.epri.com/pages/sa/opendss) (using Python and the [dss_python](https://github.com/dss-extensions/dss_python) module module).
+2. To continue familiarising with **advanced tools** useful to run distribution network studies involving DERs.
+You will continue using [OpenDSS](https://www.epri.com/pages/sa/opendss) via the [dss_python](https://github.com/dss-extensions/dss_python) module.
 And, to guide you, all will be done using a notebook on [Jupyter Notebook](https://jupyter.org/).

+### Pre-Requisites for Part 3
+- You should have completed [Part 0](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-0-dss_python) and, of course, be familiar with [OpenDSS and the modelling of distribution networks and DERs](https://sites.google.com/view/luisfochoa/research-tools/opendss-training-material).
+- For this part you just need Python (Anaconda) and the dss_python module.
+OpenDSS was only needed in Part 0 for demonstration purposes.

+## Run Part 3
-All the instructions on how to download the files and install all the necessary tools to perform this workshop are included on Canvas.
-Make sure you have installed Anaconda, the dss_python module, etc. as specified on Canvas.
-Otherwise, you will not be able to go through the workshop.
+Make sure you have installed Anaconda, the dss_python module, etc. as specified in [Part 0](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-0-dss_python).
+Otherwise, you will not be able to go through the tutorial.
+To guarantee that you have all the necessary packages you can also run the  **`requirements.txt`** file using  **`pip install -r requirements.txt`** on the Anaconda prompt.

 1. Download all the files using the green **`<> Code`** button at the top right.
    - You will get a ZIP file with a folder that contains all the files.